UnknownPlatypus/programming-memento/docs/python/python.md

 ### Web scraping
 Beautiful Soup
+Know if it is allowed with /reobots.txt file on websites (Ex : wikipedia.org/robots.txt)

 ### Wire protocol
 XML or JSON : Format not specific to language to send info from one to another